gilnam74/vex-sneppet/Python-for-artists.md

 To create a node in Houdini with Python use a `createNode()` command.
 To run this command successfully we need two main things:
 - A [string](Programming-basics#data-types) [argument](Programming-basics#commands) which will define the type of node which will be created.
 The most obvious way to get the name of a required node type is to create this node with UI and take the name from Info Box window.
 Run Houdini, CTR + click on the Grid Tool in the Create Shelf tab and open Info Box for `grid_object1` node.
 [![](https://c2.staticflickr.com/2/1907/44985678922_808fbd207a_o.png)](https://c2.staticflickr.com/2/1907/44985678922_808fbd207a_o.png)

+The type of node is written in brackets under the object name: Geometry Object (geo), so the node type we need to create is `geo`.
 - A parent object, where this node will be created (the syntax for this is: `parentObject.createNode()`).
 The node created with createNode() command will be placed inside this parent object.
 In the case of scene root, the parent object will be the scene context.

-When you set some node as a parent object for the newly created node In case, parent object would be a root of the object context: `hou.node('/obj/')`.
-The type of node is written in brackets under the object name: Geometry Object (geo), so the node type we need to create is `geo`.
 Delete the grid_object1 and open a Python Source Editor.